For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 save the student logo

-Obviously, we're biased – but if you're looking for ease and access, this spreadsheet's the one.
-It's good for all students regardless of where you're from or where you want to study and works just as well for calculating long-term costs, too.
+Obviously, we're biased – but if you're looking for ease of access, this spreadsheet's the one.
+It's good for all students regardless of where you're from or where you want to study.
+It works just as well for calculating long-term costs, too.

 Just add your income and outgoings following the guide headings (or customise your own) to see whether you're blowing your budget or staying on track.
 Use this as your master tracker, and maybe supplement it with one of the tools below if you want even more insight into your spending habits.